mushroom8009/Aeteryte-Ticketer/README.md

 module cannot retrieve information on the selections<br>
 because minion does not support them.<br>
 Therefore, the success rate is not 100%.<br>
+Also, it is not something that can be turned on or off<br>
+If you do not need it, please remove it or use profiler<br>
 This should originally be implemented by MINION.<br>
 Please allow for a certain degree of malfunction.<br>
 All aetherytes for each expansion to FFXIV must be open<br>